History of the Toronto Maple Leafs: Ballard years (1972–1990)

 Following Stafford Smythe's death, Harold Ballard bought Stafford Smythe's shares, taking control of the team as of February 1972, under terms of Stafford Smythe's will, allowing each partner to buy the other's shares upon their death.
 Stafford Smythe's brother Hugh also sold his shares to Ballard, ending the Smythe family's 45-year involvement in the NHL.
 Stafford Smythe's son Thomas alleges that Ballard wrote the will to his advantage.

 One of the most detested owners in NHL history, he traded away many of the team's most popular players.
 He also blocked Keon from signing with another NHL team when his contract ran out in 1975, forcing him to jump to the Minnesota Fighting Saints of the World Hockey Association.
 Ballard assumed (correctly) that the Leafs would continue to sell out regardless of the team's on-ice quality, and refused to raise the payroll any higher than necessary to be profitable.

 During the 1970s, with the overall level of talent in the league diluted by the addition of 12 new franchises and the rival WHA, the Leafs, led by a group of stars such as Darryl Sittler, Lanny McDonald, enforcer Tiger Williams, Ian Turnbull and Borje Salming were able to ice competitive teams for several seasons.
 On February 7, 1976, Sittler would score six goals and four assists against the Bruins to establish an NHL single-game record that still stands more than 30 years later.
 On February 2, 1977, Toronto Maple Leafs defenceman Ian Turnbull would be the first player in NHL history to score five goals on five shots.
-Despite the performances, the Leafs were not able to qualify for the Stanley Cup Finals.
+Despite the performances, the Leafs were not able to qualify for the Stanley Cup Final.
 They only once made it past the second round of the playoffs, besting the New York Islanders, a soon-to-be dynasty, in the 1978 quarter-finals, only to be swept by their arch-rivals the Montreal Canadiens, in the semi-finals.

 Punch Imlach won four Cups as the Leafs' coach in the 1960s.
 However, his second stint as the club's general manager during the 1979–80 season was controversial, as he traded Lanny McDonald, and engaged in a public dispute with team captain Darryl Sittler.